elisathRS/RecipesApp/Project Spec and App Overview(Milestone 1).md

 ### 1. User Features (Required and Optional)

 **Required Features:**
-- User registration and profile setup.
+- User registration, login and log out.
-- Ability to scroll through a list of recipes and view basic information such as name and image.
+- Ability to scroll through a list of recipes and view basic information such as title and image.
-- Search and filter recipes by name, category and ingredients.
+- Search and filter recipes by their titles.
 - Recipe Details including photos,instructions, area, and category.